 Of course, just because you want to use bricks or blocks doesn’t mean you can’t make a temporary or non-permanent smoker.
 For example, you could make a temporary hog cooker out of cinder blocks filled with sand and some tin roofing.
 It is perfect for a temporary smoker if you are planning a big “pig-pickin'” or even a luau.

-Now that I have you thinking about whether or not you want a permanent, fixed smoker you need to access the most important resource you have on hand—your abilities.
+Now that you have considered whether or not you want a permanent, fixed smoker you need to access the most important resource you have on hand—your abilities.
 If you are up to welding and masonry then you probably have all the skills you need to make any kind of smoker.
 However, if you don’t feel you have the skills or perhaps access to the tools you should try looking at a different type of smoker.
 It’s best to start out with what you know and work your way up from there.
 Many of the people who have made impressive smokers have started out small and worked their way up.
 Nothing counts like experience.

 In recent years, the hot item in the build it yourself smoker is the Drum Smoker, or Ugly Drum Smoker (UDS), though increasingly they are not very ugly.
 Made from a 55-gallon steel drum, these are easy to make, easy to use and work very well.
 While there are a number of people making this style of smoker, there are also several making DIY kits that include everything except the drum.
 These kits tend to cost around $200 (again, without the drum), so this isn't exactly a discount proposition, especially when you consider that you can buy the Pit Barrel Cooker for around $300.
 The advantage of making your own drum smoker is the experience and that it can be customized however you wish.